kb-dk/graph_presenter/README.md

 * [C64+Amiga domain graph from the Danish net archive](https://labs.statsbiblioteket.dk/linkgraph/c64/) - 57,432 nodes
 * ["All" domains from 1998-2003 from the Danish net archive](https://labs.statsbiblioteket.dk/linkgraph/1998_to_2003/) - 79,012 nodes

-These demos currently only provide search, not shortest path discovery.
-See the [temporary C64+Amiga graph](https://labs.statsbiblioteket.dk/linkgraph/c64_overlay/) for shortest path discovery: Select `Connect` in the drop-down, click on a domain-circle in the graph, then shift-click on another corcle.
+These demos provide search as well as shortest path discovery.
+For shortest path discovery select `Connect` in the drop-down; click on a domain-circle in the graph, then shift-click on another corcle.

 ## How-to